Tim Ball: Climate change-related activism

 Ball worked with Friends of Science and Natural Resources Stewardship Project, which oppose the scientific consensus of significant anthropogenic global warming, and is a former research fellow at the Frontier Centre for Public Policy.
 Ball also rejected the scientific consensus on climate change, claiming that "CO2 is not a greenhouse gas that raises global temperature."

 Ball rejected the scientific consensus on climate change and stated that he believed global warming is occurring but that human production of carbon dioxide is not the cause.
 Ball rejected not only CO_{2} greenhouse gas–induced climate change but the existence of the CO_{2} greenhouse effect itself.

 Ball told National Geographic that carbon dioxide causing warming was just a hypothesis, but had been treated as fact because it fit a political agenda and the views of the environmentalists.
 He reiterated the view that man-made global warming was fabricated by the environmental movement, particularly Environment Canada, in a presentation he gave in June 2006 to the Comox Valley Probus Club.

 Ball was also a frequent guest on Coast to Coast AM, an alternative media radio show.
-On July 21, 2011, while a guest on the show, he stated: "To suggest that CO_{2}'s a pollutant when it's an extremely important gas in the atmosphere for all plant life and therefore for the oxygen that's produced, is just nonsense."
+On 21 July 2011, while a guest on the show, he stated: "To suggest that CO_{2}'s a pollutant when it's an extremely important gas in the atmosphere for all plant life and therefore for the oxygen that's produced, is just nonsense."
 He is also one of the signatories of the Manhattan Declaration on Climate Change.
 Ball also, along with Tom Harris, argued that the National Climatic Data Center misleads the public by announcing premature results from their temperature datasets based on incomplete data, and then quietly updating the data when they gain access to all of it, usually diminishing the warming trend in doing so.
-He also wrote about ocean acidification from a similarly skeptical point of view, arguing that "Even if CO_{2} increases to 560 ppm by 2050, as the IPCC predict, this would only result in a 0.2 unit reduction of pH.
+He also wrote about ocean acidification from a similarly dismissive point of view, arguing that "Even if CO_{2} increases to 560 ppm by 2050, as the IPCC predict, this would only result in a 0.2 unit reduction of pH.
 This is still within the error of the estimate of global average [which is 0.3 units]."
 Ball also said that since he became a vocal opponent of the consensus position on global warming, he received five death threats.